Membury services

-Membury services is a motorway service station on the M4 motorway, located on the original site of RAF Membury in the civil parish of Lambourn in the English county of Berkshire, on the edge of the border with Wiltshire, 4 mi west of Junction 14.
+Membury services is a motorway service station on the M4 motorway, located on the original site of RAF Membury in the civil parish of Lambourn in the English county of Berkshire, close to the boundary with Wiltshire, 4 mi west of Junction 14.
 It is owned by Welcome Break and is situated adjacent to the Membury Radio Mast.

 History

 The service area was built by Ross Group, after Leicester Forest East, with Hartshead Moor services.

 Construction

 The services were built by Monk.
 Planning consent had been given in July 1970.